 \textbf{Losses} Much of the machine learning literature phrases training in terms of a scalar loss \(L(\theta)\) and its gradient \(\nabla_\theta L\), but in a tensor-typed setting, we found it important to make the ``scalar'' part explicit: losses are tensor programs followed by reductions.
 This design choice makes the structure of losses clear and enables precise reasoning about gradients.
 In the library, losses are ordinary \TorchLean{} programs that compute a tensor-valued quantity and then reduce it to a scalar.
 We provide both a primitive scalar loss (\texttt{mse\_loss}) and a small \texttt{Loss} helper layer that mirrors common PyTorch conventions: MSE, cross-entropy/negative-log-likelihood variants (one-hot targets and index-based targets), and binary cross-entropy (including a stable ``with logits'' form), each with explicit reduction (\texttt{mean} or \texttt{sum}).

-\textbf{Extending \TorchLean{} end-to-end.} We aim to make ``adding a new op'' a predictable, checkable workflow rather than an ad hoc engineering task.
-When we add a primitive to \TorchLean{}, we treat it as an end-to-end commitment: it should have a spec meaning, a typing rule, and the transfer rules needed by theorems/verification.
+\textbf{Extending \TorchLean{} across the stack.} Adding a new op is a predictable, checkable workflow rather than an ad hoc engineering task.
+When we add a primitive to \TorchLean{}, we treat it as a complete commitment: it should have a spec meaning, a typing rule, and the transfer rules needed by theorems/verification.
 The workflow has five steps: (1) \textbf{Spec semantics:} Define the operation as a total function on shape-indexed tensors in the spec layer, with an explicit shape contract.
 If the operation is non-smooth or domain-sensitive (e.g.\ \(\log\), division, max), either define a safe/smoothed variant intended for theorem statements, or adopt the pointwise hypothesis style and document the required preconditions.
-(2) \textbf{IR support:} Add an op tag to the IR (\texttt{OpKind}) and define its typing rule (input/output shapes).
+(2) \textbf{IR support:} Add an op tag to the IR (\texttt{OpKind}) and define its typing rule (input and output shapes).
 This is what makes compilation and verification passes recognize the op uniformly.
 (3) \textbf{Autograd over \(\mathbb{R}\):} Provide local JVP/VJP rules and prove the local adjointness law (or the pointwise variant).
 Once this lemma exists, the global theorem applies to any graph using the op.
 (4) \textbf{Verification transfer rules:} For IBP, define a sound transfer function on boxes.
 For affine relaxations, either implement and prove the relaxation, or import bounds as certificates and check the certificate constraints in Lean.
-(5) \textbf{Numeric backends:} Decide which execution backends support the op (Float, IEEE32Exec), and (when relevant) add local rounding/error lemmas so the op participates in end-to-end NF bounds.
+(5) \textbf{Numeric backends:} Decide which execution backends support the op (Float, IEEE32Exec), and (when relevant) add local rounding/error lemmas so the op participates in graph level NF bounds.